Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * provided nominal stake thresholds
  * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
- * @param totalStakeNominalThresholds the nominal amount of stake that
+ * @param totalStakeNominalThresholds the nominal amount of total stake weight that
  * the signed stake of the certificate should meet.
 Each index corresponds to
  * a stake type in the `weights` array in the `ECDSAOperatorInfo`
- * @return Whether or not certificate is valid and meets nominal thresholds
+ * @return Whether or not the certificate is valid and meets thresholds
  * @return signers array of addresses that signed the certificate
+ * @dev This function DOES NOT support smart contact signatures
  * @dev The `referenceTimestamp` in the `ECDSACertificate` is used to determine the operator table to use for the verification
+ * @dev It is up to the AVS to handle race conditions for certificates against stale or new operator tables
+ * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
  */
 function verifyCertificateNominal(
     OperatorSet calldata operatorSet,